coins/research/notes/dCDN.md

 ## Foreign Fetch
 We can use a foreign fetch service worker to centralize all requests of all apps running in a browser into a single service worker caching those responses.
+Furthermore, apps can distrust that service worker by verifying source integrity via CSP.